Summer 2023: by appointment

 Areas of interest: Aristotle (metaphysics, biology, and political and moral philosophy), the history of philosophical conceptions of sexual difference, and renaissance and early modern feminist treatises, especially the work of Lucrezia Marinella and Marie de Gournay.

-My primary research projects currently are an edited volume of translations of early feminist works: Equality and Superiority: Texts from Renaissance and Early Modern Europe (under contract with Oxford University Press), and a monograph, Lucrezia Marinella, in the series Cambridge Elements: Women in the History of Philosophy, ed.
+Her primary research projects currently are an edited volume of translations of early feminist works (with Lara Harwood-Ventura): Equality and Superiority: Texts from Renaissance and Early Modern Europe (under contract with Oxford University Press), and a monograph, Lucrezia Marinella, in the series Cambridge Elements: Women in the History of Philosophy, ed.
 Jacqueline Broad (under contract with Cambridge University Press).

 The philosophical foundations of women’s rights: a new history, 1600-1750 (with Jacqueline Broad, PI, Monash University and Deborah Brown), funded by the Australian Research Council, 2019-22 (extended).

-I was the Principal Investigator for a project funded by SSHRC: Equality and superiority in renaissance and early modern pro-woman treatises, Insight Grant 2014-19.
-One of the results of this research is a website on which searchable transcriptions of the texts, and information about the authors and their contexts, can be found: http://querelle.ca
+She was the Principal Investigator for a project funded by SSHRC: Equality and superiority in renaissance and early modern pro-woman treatises, Insight Grant 2014-19.
+One of the results of this research is a website on which searchable transcriptions of the texts, and information about the authors and their contexts, can be found: http://querelle.ca/.

 The Cambridge Companion to Aristotle's Politics, co-editor with P. Destrée, Cambridge: Cambridge University Press, 2013.